armBookCodeExamples/Erratum/Chapter2/Readme.md

 way the reader will be able to use Keil Studio Cloud to test the programs used in this book and will not have to download and install a separate serial terminal

-Serial terminal support for ST devices was added on Keil Studio Cloud 1.6.6 on April 2023.
+However, serial terminal support for ST devices was added on Keil Studio Cloud 1.6.6 on April 2023.

 To use the serial terminal follow the next steps: